How, where and why to buy, sell and trade Bitcoin Cash in the US.

 BCH prices are susceptible to the same forces that impact other cryptocurrencies.

 - General interest

-The switch was probably the result of the cancelled Segwit2X bitcoin hard fork.
 That hard fork was intended to give BTC some of the same features as BCH and improve its transactability at the cost of collectibility.

-It was a contentious issue, and eventually ended up dividing opinions.
+It was a contentious issue and eventually ended up dividing opinions.
 So when the fork was cancelled, a lot of users decided that in the long run they wanted to support the more “transactable” BCH coin rather than the more “collectible” BTC.

 So suddenly there were a lot of people selling bitcoin and buying Bitcoin Cash.
 This caused bitcoin prices to drop, and Bitcoin Cash prices to rise.
 After the initial jump to around $2,000, Bitcoin Cash prices settled back to around $1,100.
-This resembles a fairly expected correction of the market as the hype dies off.

 All of this took place over the course of about two days from November 12 to November 14, 2017.
 When the dust settled, BCH prices seemed to have a new floor of over $1,000, while bitcoin prices have largely recovered.